shaheryar1/Football-Monitoring/README.md

 # Football-Monitoring
-A project to monitor football games using stationary cameras
+A project to monitor football games using stationary cam